BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Free BigCommerce themes

-This is a particular problem where the free themes are concerned — although there are technically 12 available, it feels more like there are actually just five themes to choose from.
+However, a few of them are very similar to each other, with the main differences simply involving color schemes.
+This is a particular problem where the free themes are concerned — although there are technically 12 available, it feels to me like there are actually just five themes to choose from.

 'Vault' BigCommerce themes